winstxnhdw/lc-hax/README.md

 }
 ```

-### Whitelisting SharpMonoInjectorCore
+## Whitelisting SharpMonoInjectorCore

 Despite being compiled from source locally, SharpMonoInjector is occasionally falsely identified as a virus by Windows Defender.
-If you believe you know what you are doing, you can run the following command with administrator privileges to whitelist the injector.
+If you believe you know what you are doing, you can run the following command in PowerShell with administrator privileges to whitelist the injector.

+> [!IMPORTANT]\
+> Do ensure that you are currently in the `lc-hax` directory before executing the command.

 ```ps1
 Set-MpPreference -ExclusionPath (Split-Path -Parent $MyInvocation.MyCommand.Definition), (Join-Path -Path $env:TEMP -ChildPath ".net\SharpMonoInjector")